-Note that the European Court of Justice (ECJ) in 2015 qualified the limitation of the goodwill amortisation to Austrian target companies as not being in line with EU law (case C-66/14, Finanzamt Linz).
+Note that in 2015 the European Court of Justice (ECJ) qualified the limitation of the goodwill amortisation to Austrian target companies as not being in line with EU law (case C-66/14, Finanzamt Linz).
 The VwGH followed the decision of the ECJ with its decision of 10 February 2016 (case 2015/15/0001).

 Consequently, the acquisition of non-Austrian EU target companies basically qualifies for goodwill amortisation.
-However, the decision of the VwGH has only an impact on share deals that were made before 1 March 2014.
+However, the decision of the VwGH only has an impact on share deals that were made before 1 March 2014.

 Write-downs of participations in tax group members are not tax deductible.

 Under Austrian Tax Law, there are no explicit transfer pricing regulations available defining, in detail, the local requirements with regards to arm’s length, the documentation standards required, penalties, etc. In general, Austria applies the OECD transfer pricing guidelines referring to the OECD model tax convention.
 Furthermore, Austrian transfer pricing guidelines have been issued by Austrian tax authorities.
 The guidelines represent the Austrian authority’s understanding of inter-company business relationships with regards to their arm’s-length classification and are based on the OECD transfer pricing guidelines.